 Commercial Truck Industry Opposes Legislation That Would Shift Authority to Set Fuel Economy Rules

-WASHINGTON (April 9, 2010) – Important segments of the commercial truck industry—dealers and drivers—in a letter to U.S. Transportation Secretary Ray LaHood voiced their strong opposition today to a Senate bill that would nullify fuel economy rules established by Congress under the Energy Independence and Security Act (EISA) of 2007.
+WASHINGTON (April 9, 2010) – Important segments of the commercial truck industry—dealers and drivers—in a letter to U.S. Transportation Secretary Ray LaHood voiced its strong opposition today to a Senate bill that would nullify fuel economy rules established by Congress under the Energy Independence and Security Act (EISA) in 2007.

 Legislation currently before the Senate (S. 1733, “Clean Energy Jobs and American Power Act”) would transfer the authority of the Department of Transportation (DOT) to the Environmental Protection Agency (EPA) when determining fuel economy rules for medium- and heavy-duty trucks.

 The American Truck Dealers, a division of the National Automobile Dealers Association, and the Owner-Operator Independent Drivers Association are opposed to the Senate legislation because the EPA would be granted the authority to set fuel economy standards without considering the impact on the economy and other factors.
 Under current law, the DOT is required to take these considerations into account when issuing fuel economy rules.